 It was shown in Ref.~\cite{Molina:2009ct} that the contribution of the contact term is in general smaller than the contribution of the vector meson exchange, but not negligible.
 For instance, in the $D^*\bar{D}^*\rightarrow D^*\bar{D}^*$ transition the contact term accounts for $\sim 5\%$ of the total interaction evaluated at the $D^*\bar{D}^*$ threshold for $I=0$, $J=2$ (see Table~XVII in~\cite{Molina:2009ct}).

-It is also interesting to note that the contribution to the vector--vector amplitude from the dominant vector-meson exchange term in Eq.~(\ref{eq:kernelVV}), with any spin $J=0$, $1$, or $2$, has the same expression as the pseudoscalar--vector amplitude in Eq.~(\ref{eq:kernelPV}), with definite spin $J=1$, as is evident from the fact that $\xi_{lm}^{(I)}=\tilde{\xi}_{lm}^{(I,J)}$ in Tables~\ref{tab:xi_coeffPV} and \ref{tab:xi_coeffVV}.
+It is also interesting to note that the contribution to the vector-vector amplitude from the dominant vector-meson exchange term in Eq.~(\ref{eq:kernelVV}), with any spin $J=0$, $1$, or $2$, has the same expression as the pseudoscalar-vector amplitude in Eq.~(\ref{eq:kernelPV}), with definite spin $J=1$, as is evident from the fact that $\xi_{lm}^{(I)}=\tilde{\xi}_{lm}^{(I,J)}$ in Tables~\ref{tab:xi_coeffPV} and \ref{tab:xi_coeffVV}.
 Hence, the leading interaction between open heavy-flavor mesons within the local-hidden gauge approach automatically fulfills the rules of HQSS.
-The contact term, only present in the vector--vector interaction, does not satisfy HQSS constraints but it is a numerically suppressed contribution~\cite{Fernandez-Soler:2015zhj}.
+The contact term, only present in the vector-vector interaction, does not satisfy HQSS constraints but it is a numerically suppressed contribution~\cite{Fernandez-Soler:2015zhj}.